-With regard to the detention conditions of Mr. Sa'adat, the parliamentary authorities stated in their letter of 18 March 2024 that the Red Cross was responsible for carrying out these inspections and that the prison authorities carefully review and consider the recommendations of every Red Cross report and implement changes when necessary.
+secondary involvement in such acts.
+With regard to his detention conditions, the parliamentary authorities stated in their letter of 18 March 2024 that the Red Cross was responsible for carrying out these inspections and that the prison authorities carefully review and consider the recommendations of every Red Cross report and implement changes when necessary.